ArchiDevil/hat/TASKS.md

 - Upload page: DONE
 - Process TMX file: DONE
-- Process XLIFF file: IN PROGRESS
+- Process XLIFF file: DONE
-- Put data into new XLIFF file: NOT STARTED
+- Take ID and Approved attributes into account: DONE
-- Take ID and Approved attributes into account: NOT STARTED
+- Put data into new XLIFF file: DONE
 - Put file to download: NOT STARTED

 ## R2 - XLIFF to multiple TMX with persistent DB